Lake Waramaug Observed

 Retail Price: $55

 The book puts into larger perspective the important work local environmental organizations are doing.
-You can assist them financially when you purchase this book 15% of the purchase price will be donated to the organization you designate.

 Part I, the Present, shows the diverse beauty of Lake Waramaug in its four seasons as seen in thirty-five paintings of the same scene executed under different conditions over two years.
 Each painting tells its own story.
 Selected observations made in the artist’s log book during the painting process accompany each of these paintings.